What is the Best Reselling App? Recommendations for Beginners

 Overview:

 Whatnot is a new marketplace founded in 2019 to sell collectibles.
-It has rapidly expanded in selling categories and global audience, becoming the world's most lucrative live-selling platform.
+It has rapidly expanded in selling categories and global audience, becoming the world's most lucrative live-selling platform!
+Buyers and sellers love Whatnot!

 👀Did you know that Whatnot is not just for live sellers?
 Whatnot Marketplace is a traditional marketplace for still listings and a great place to list your items even if you don’t enjoy live selling.